SeongKu-Kang/DE-RRD_CIKM20/README.md

 B. For RRD, simply run "main_URRD.py"

-We also provide the training log and the learning curve of each methods.
+We also provide the training log and the learning curve of each method.
 You can find them in /logs folder and the attached jupyter notebook.